MisterJimson/nextjs-script-bug/README.md

 With `useNextScript` set to false in `pages/_app.tsx`
-- Go to [http://localhost:3000/test1](http://localhost:3000/test1) to reproduce the issue on page load
+- Go to [http://localhost:3000/test1](http://localhost:3000/test1) to try to reproduce the issue on page load
-- Go to [http://localhost:3000/test2](http://localhost:3000/test1) to reproduce the issue on button click
+- Go to [http://localhost:3000/test2](http://localhost:3000/test1) to try to reproduce the issue on button click

 In both cases no errors are thrown.